Who We Are

 Providing accountability helps participants follow through on their action plans.
 This structure provides channels to track progress and adjust plans as needed.
 We collaborate with groups at all phases of their Laudato Si’ journeys, including reflection, developing goals, measuring outcomes and celebrating progress.

-Coordinated support for entities is tailored to their contexts, reflective of a shared Franciscan perspective, and informed by up-to-date knowledge of the evolving Platform.
+Laudato Si’ Spirit offers coordinated support for entities that is tailored to their contexts, reflective of a shared Franciscan perspective, and informed by up-to-date knowledge of the evolving Platform.
 Laudato Si’ Spirit leadership and program content is a visible presence of the Franciscan participation in Pope Francis’ initiative.